LearnersGuild/guide/General/Membership/guild-initiated-membership-termination.md

 # Guild Initiated Program Participation Termination

 The terms of your program participation at the Guild are governed by your Enrollment Agreement, which incorporates this Guide.
 The terms of your financial agreement with the Guild are specified in the Enrollment Agreement and Income Share Agreement \(ISA\), if applicable.

-#### Learners Guild reserves the right to terminate your membership in the Guild as set forth in your Enrollment Agreement, including under the following cimcumstances:
+#### Learners Guild reserves the right to terminate a Learner's program participation as set forth in the Enrollment Agreement, including under the following circumstances:

-* Failure to meet the [**Membership Expectations**](/General/Membership/membership-expectations.md)** **previously** **outlined can result in the withdrawal of our investment and termination of your membership.
+* Failure to meet the **Learner Expectations **previously** **outlined can result in the withdrawal of our investment and termination of your membership.
 In particular:

   * Failure to be accepted into phases 2, 3 or 4 by week \(8\) eight of the current phase may immediately result in membership termination.